7 Job Interview Tips to Help You Land the Job

 One of the most common interview questions you might be asked is, “Tell us why you want to work for this company.”
 Another common variation is, “What do you know about our company?”
 In either case, you don’t want the question to catch you off guard.

-Knowing a bit about the company and position you’re applying for will help you with answering most job interview questions in far greater detail than if you were going in blind.
+Knowing a bit about the company and position you’re applying for will help you with answering most job interview questions in detail than if you were going in blind.
 You want to supply answers that make it clear that you want to work for the company and know what you’re getting into.
-Demonstrating knowledge about the company also allows you to personalize your interview answers so that you can greater show the value that you’ll bring to the role you’re applying to.
+Demonstrating knowledge about the company also allows you to personalize your answers tor show the value that you’ll bring to the role you’re applying to.

 When researching, there are several things you’ll want to learn:

 – The main players of the company’s personnel.
 This is especially crucial if you’ll be in a leadership position.
 You’ll want to have a clear idea of recent talent acquisitions and who is in charge.
 Knowing something about the company’s history and founders is helpful as well.